crhowell/mineral-catalog/README.md

  - Django
  - Pillow

+## To Test
+From the project directory run:
+    `python manage.py test core`

 ## To Run
 1. Open a command-line or terminal window.
 2. `cd` into the project directory